ergo-services/ergo/docs/networking/network-transparency.md

 **Binary** (`[]byte`) - Maximum 4,294,967,295 bytes (2^32-1, ~4GB).
 This is the largest single value EDF can encode.
 Messages containing multi-gigabyte binaries work but are inefficient.
 Consider chunking large data into multiple messages or using meta processes for streaming.

 **Collections** (map, array, slice) - Maximum 2^32 elements.
 A map can have up to 4 billion entries.
 A slice can have 4 billion elements.
 These limits are unlikely to be hit in practice - a slice of 4 billion int64 values would consume 32GB of memory.

+**Evolvable structs** - With the `EnableSchemaEvolution` network flag active on a connection, a single encoded struct is bounded at just under 4GB.
+Without the flag there is no separate per-struct size cap.
+See [Message Versioning](../advanced/message-versioning.md#schema-evolution).

 These limits are enforced during encoding.
 If you attempt to encode a 70,000 byte string, the encoder returns an error.
 The message isn't sent.
 On the receiving side, if a malicious sender tries to send an oversized value, the decoder rejects it and closes the connection.